-An alternative steel braced-frame lateral system with one outrigger level is proposed after the research performed by the structural team member during Technical Report 3.
-Due to the high cost of the architecturally exposed X-braces and their connections, the structural team member will concentrate on a redesign of the system that will effectively eliminate the need for these braces as a method of controlling drift.
-The construction management team member will investigate the schedule and cost changes resulting from eliminating this element.
+An alternative steel braced-frame lateral system with one outrigger level is proposed after the research performed by the structural team member during Technical Report 3, thus creating a penthouse level for high-end tenants.
+The structural team member will also concentrate on a redesign of the system that will effectively eliminate the need for the exposed X-braces as a method of controlling drift.
+The construction management team member will investigate the schedule and cost changes resulting from eliminating this element, and the mechanical team member will investigate the implications of relocating one of the main mechanical floors.